-Gait Observations Gait Observations No more than 5% of the birds may show difficulty walking (walking with a limp, making and ward may among the birds to walk at least 5 a limp, making awkward movements, but being able to walk at least 5 feet.).
-Auditor note: the producer must have performed the daily inspection of the house before the audit, and any birds that are unable to walk must have been immediately euthanized.
-Auditor note: Slowly walk through 1/3 of the house, and record the number of birds that walk with a limp making awkward movements, but that are still able to walk at least 5 feet (after being goaded /25 Auditor note: Slowly walk through 1/3 of the house, and record the number of birds that walk with a limp making awkward movements,
+Gait Observations E23 Gait Observations □ No more than 5% of the birds may show difficulty walking (walking with a limp, making awkward movements, but being able to walk at least 5 feet.). • Auditor note: the producer must have performed the daily inspection of the house before the audit, and any birds that are unable to walk must have been immediately euthanized. • Auditor note: Slowly walk through 1/3 of the house, and record the number of birds that walk with a limp making awkward movements, but that are still able to walk at least 5 feet (after being goaded gently, if needed).
+If this number is less than or equal to 5%, score "Yes" on this item, otherwise, score "No". ☐ Yes ☐ No ☐ N/A /25